As our score of grands hits 13

 Because regrets should only serve

-to teach us to celebrate anon
+to teach us to celebrate the day long

 all our loved ones here and now

-As the Prophet says I can't
+Alas the Prophet says I can't

-visit your house of tomorrow, it seems
+visit your tomorrow house, it seems

-We parents can go where you are
+Ancestors can't can go where you are

 not even in our dreams.